yifeng-qiu/golang-cheat-sheet/README.md

 close(ch) // closes the channel (only sender should close)

-// read from channel and test if it has been closed v, ok := <-ch
+// read from channel and test if it has been closed. read from an open channel if all goroutines are asleep would cause a runtime error (deadlock) v, ok := <-ch   // won't cause a problem if the channel is closed

 // if ok is false, channel has been closed

-// Read from channel until it is closed for i := range ch {
+// Read from channel until it is closed.
+Unclosed channel causes a runtime panic for i := range ch {
     fmt.Println(i)
 }

-// select blocks on multiple channel operations, if one unblocks, the corresponding case is executed func doStuff(channelOut, channelIn chan int) {
+// select blocks on multiple channel operations, if one unblocks, the corresponding case is executed.
+If multiple cases are ready, one would be selected randomly. func doStuff(channelOut, channelIn chan int) {
     select {
     case channelOut <- 42: